-You should take the time to understand the economy and its labor market before moving there.
+You should take the time to understand the economy and its labour market before moving there.
 To avoid being disappointed, make sure you have skills which are not available locally before starting your job search.

-Malaga has long been an industrial city.
-But its economy has developed consequently over the years, including sectors such as services, construction, agriculture and food processing.
-Following the global economic crisis, tourism, hospitality, trade, shipping and information and communications technology have tried to modernize its economy.
-Note that Malaga's sea port also facilitates trade along with fisheries although it is a less attractive sector.
+Malaga has long been an industrial city, ranking fourth in economic activity in Spain after Madrid, Barcelona and Valencia.
+Its economy has developed consequently over the years, including sectors such as services, construction, agriculture and food processing.
+Following the global economic crisis, tourism, hospitality, information and communications technology services, trade, transportation and logistics have tried to modernize the economy and are beginning to expand.

 Good to know: